 Substance use Involuntary Commitment (IC)

-Under Colorado Involuntary Commitment (IC) Statutes, a person can be committed to BHA for up to 270 days.
-During this time, they’re placed in a treatment program that fits their needs.
+Involuntary Commitment (IC) is when a person gets substance use treatment for up to 270 days without their consent.
+During this time, the person stays in a treatment program that fits their needs.
 They go under the custody of the BHA, and the BHA checks their progress and reports to the court as needed.
+An IC comes after an Emergency Commitment.

 - Refuse all voluntary substance use treatment